“You adapt yourself to the contents of the paintbox.”

 Like a painter dipping into a limited palette, a musician practicing an isolated part has to adapt to material that’s incomplete.

 A part played out of context may seem pale, but, in an ensemble, it will blend with others to form striking colors and textures.

-The essential knack for us musicians is to grasp a whole piece of music while we practice an extracted line.
-Then, when we rehearse in groups, we also need to employ specific learning strategies that optimize artistry and efficiency.
+The essential knack for us musicians is to grasp a whole piece of music as we practice an extracted part.
+Then, when we rehearse in groups, we also need to employ strategies that optimize artistry and efficiency.

 With all that in mind, here are crucial ways to unite our solitary and group practice.

 If you distribute music to your group, supply not only parts but also give your colleagues access to recordings and full scores.
 First, mark parts as follows: